-PRP Preparation
+PRP preparation

 The PRP preparation was performed by the Rooyagen kit (Arya Mabna Tashkhis Corporation, Tehran, Iran).
 For preparation of the PRP, about 40 mL of venous blood was drawn from antecubital vein with an 18-gauge needle.
 Then 5 mL acid-citrate-dextrose solution was added as an anticoagulant.
 The blood sample was then centrifuged for 15 min at 1500 rpm, leading to two different layers, including RBC sediment (inferior layer) and plasma (superior layer).
-The plasma was separated and then centrifuged for 7 min at 3500 rpm, which created two new (superior and inferior) layers, with the lower white sediment containing platelet.
-Then the upper layer was removed and the remaining 4-6 mL was mixed with the white platelet sediment by shaking.
+The plasma was separated and then centrifuged for 7 min at 3500 rpm, which created two new (superior and inferior) layers with the lower white sediment containing platelets.
+Then the upper layer was removed, and the remaining 4-6 mL was mixed with the white platelet sediment by shaking.
 The final product was 4-6 mL of PRP.
 A laboratory analyzer Sysmex KX 21 (Sysmex Corporation, Kobe, Japan) assessed the quality and quantity of each batch of PRP.

 Randomization and intervention

-The subjects included in the study were divided by random allocation using computer generated numbers into three groups: (1) Group PRP-1 with 31 participants (62 knees) who received a single injection of PRP; (2) Group PRP-2 with 33 participants (66 knees) who received 2 injections of PRP; and (3) Group hyaluronic acid with 31 participants (62 knees) who received 3 injections of hyaluronic acid.
+The subjects included in the study were divided by random allocation using computer generated numbers into three groups: (1) group PRP-1 with 31 participants (62 knees) who received a single injection of PRP; (2) group PRP-2 with 33 participants (66 knees) who received two injections of PRP; and (3) group hyaluronic acid with 31 participants (62 knees) who received three injections of hyaluronic acid.

 Each patient received the same randomized intra-articular injection into both knees.
-The injection site on the skin was prepped and draped and under aseptic conditions PRP was injected using a 22-gauge needle with classic inter-articular approach (through the superolateral corner of patella or mid-portion of patella, while the knee is extended).
+The injection site on the skin was prepped and draped and under aseptic conditions.
+PRP was injected using a 22-gauge needle with classic inter-articular approach (through the superolateral corner of patella or mid-portion of patella while the knee is extended).
 After 15-20 min rest, the patients were asked to flex and extend their knees so that PRP was completely distributed in the joint before becoming a gel.
-For group PRP-2 (double-dose of PRP), the second injection was performed after an interval of 3 weeks.
-Patients in group hyaluronic acid received three injections of hyaluronic acid with Hyalgan brand name as a prepared needle, which contains a high molecular weight (500-730 kilodalton) fraction of purified sodium hyaluronate (30 mg/2 mL).
+For group PRP-2 (double-dose of PRP), the second injection was performed after an interval of 3 wk.
+Patients in group hyaluronic acid received three injections of Hyalgan brand hyaluronic acid as a prepared needle, which contains a high molecular weight (500-730 kilodalton) fraction of purified sodium hyaluronate (30 mg/2 mL).
 Three Hyalgan injections were performed at 1-wk intervals.
 Before starting each procedure, the patients were evaluated for range of motion on knee joints and also by VAS and WOMAC questionnaires.
-The patients could use acetaminophen tablets 325 mg, if they experienced pain during the study.
+The patients could use acetaminophen tablets (325 mg) if they experienced pain during the study.
 They could not use this analgesia for at least 12 h before being examined for follow-up.

 Statistical analysis